-In Florida, child pornography can include a wide range of incidents, from the possession of a video depicting a child engaging in sexual acts to the distribution of photos that include a minor in a sexual nature.
+In Miami, child pornography can include a wide range of incidents, from the possession of a video depicting a child engaging in sexual acts to the distribution of photos that include a minor in a sexual nature.
+Child pornography charges include:

 - Distribution or transmission of child pornography

 - Solicitation of a minor to engage in pornography

 - Active participation in the creation of pornographic materials involving a minor